feomike/mmba_viz_processing/README.md

 federal communications commission

-This repo contains the data, processing, and visualization steps for creating the FCC's Measuring Mobile Broadband America visualizations.
+This repo contains the data, processing, and visualization steps for creating the FCC's Measuring Mobile Broadband America visualizations DEMO/PILOT.

 Data
 ----